brockhager/neuroswarm/wiki/Getting-Started/FAQ.md

 - A GitHub account for collaboration

 ### Q: How do I set up my development environment?
-**A:** Follow our [Getting Started Guide (Wiki)](https://github.com/brockhager/neuro-infra/wiki/Getting-Started) for step-by-step instructions.
+**A:** Follow our [Getting Started Guide](Getting-Started.md) for step-by-step instructions.
 We also provide automated setup scripts in the `/scripts/` directory.

 ### Q: I'm getting build errors.
 What should I do?
 **A:** Check these common solutions:
 1. Ensure all prerequisites are installed
 2. Run `npm install` in all package directories
 3. Check for missing environment variables
-4. Review the [troubleshooting section](getting-started.md#troubleshooting) in Getting Started
+4. Review the [troubleshooting section](Getting-Started.md#troubleshooting) in Getting Started

 ## Development